medic/cht-upgrade-service/README.md

 Accepts a payload that contains pairs of docker-compose file names and contents.
 It

-- skips files that don't already exist
+- overwrites the files with the corresponding name in the `CHT_COMPOSE_PATH` folder
-- validates the contents of each file
+- validates the contents of each file before overwriting
-- overwrites the files with the passed name in the `CHT_COMPOSE_PATH` folder
+- does not create new files, if a matching file does not already exist in `CHT_COMPOSE_PATH` folder, writing is skipped
 - pulls docker images from every updated file (`docker-compose pull -f <file>`)
-- after all files have been processed, does a `docker-compose up` over all files in the folder, which restarts the containers that have new images.
+- when all files have been processed, executes a `docker-compose up` over all files in the folder, restarting the containers that have new images.

 Request body:
 ```Accepts: application/json```